 There are as many reasons to quit your job as there are jobs to quit, but there’s nothing more satisfying than quitting one gig because a far better opportunity has presented itself.
 In a perfect world, every time we quit, it would be to take a job with higher pay, better benefits, and more room for advancement.
 But just because you’re quitting for the best possible reason doesn’t mean that the process is easy.
 It also doesn't mean that you need to advertise why you're moving on.

 Even though you're leaving a lower-paying job for a better one, the standard rules apply: give proper notice, write a resignation letter, and quit with grace.
 Remember that your goal is not to burn bridges on your way out the door.
 You might need a letter of recommendation from your employer in the future.
 Even if you don’t, most industries are small worlds.
 There’s no reason to leave on a sour note.

 Here’s how to write a resignation letter, when you’re quitting for a job with a better compensation package, and you want to provide your employer with a reason.

-A full list of resignation letter dos and don’ts is available here, but these are the most important things to keep in mind:
+There is a full list of resignation letter dos and don’ts, but these are the most important things to keep in mind:

 Confirm the details.
 Give the date of your last day in the office, but don’t get bogged down in other specifics.
 Details about which coworkers will cover your projects can be worked out with your manager afterward.